Last updated: 14 May 2018

 These insights help us understand how to improve our websites.

-If you’d like to know more about Google Analytics click here
+If you’d like to know more about Google Analytics, click here.

 We also use third party analytics services like FullStory, which is similar to Google Analytics.
-Where Google Analytics identifies overall trends in people’s browsing habits, FullStory helps us work out ‘why’ those trends exist.
-Eg. why is everybody suddenly visiting a certain page?
-It allows us to:
+Where Google Analytics identifies overall trends in people’s browsing habits, FullStory helps us to work out ‘why’ those trends exist and answer questions like “why is everybody suddenly visiting a certain page?”.

 We use tools such as ValueClick to place OVO ads on other websites you may visit.
 These tools may set cookies to track the performance of our advertising campaigns and allow us to tailor the advertising you might be interested in.